kennarddh/babel-plugin-event-on-class-extend/README.md

 	}
 }

-// X.onExtend(Y) will be called here
+// X?.onExtend(Y) will be called here
 ```